Pulutoid/https---github.com-Pulutoid-project-phase-2/README.md

 ## How to Run:

 1. Using URL: https://pulutoid.github.io/https---github.com-Pulutoid-project-phase-2/
-2. Run index.html through your browser similar to localhost html.
+2. Run views/index.html using node js.

 ## Contributing